 16. On May 18, 2004, as a result of the failure by Hollinger to file financial statements pursuant to the Act, Hollinger and the OSC agreed pursuant to applicable policy statements of the OSC to the issuance of a temporary cease trade order that prohibited certain current and former directors, officers and insiders of Hollinger from trading in securities of Hollinger, subject to certain exceptions.
-As a result of the failure by International to file financial statements pursuant to the Act, a similar order was issued by the OSC on May 18, 2004 that prohibited certain current and former directors, officers and insiders of International, subject to certain exceptions.
+As a result of the failure by International to file financial statements pursuant to the Act, a similar order was issued by the OSC on May 18, 2004 that prohibited certain current and former directors, officers and insiders of International from trading in securities of International, subject to certain exceptions.

-On June 1, 2004, the OSC issued final cease trade orders, as varied by orders issued on March 8, 2005, prohibiting certain current and former directors, officers and insiders of Hollinger (the "Hollinger MCTO") and International from trading in securities of Hollinger and International, as applicable (subject to certain exceptions), until two full business days after Hollinger's or International's, as applicable, required filings with the OSC are brought up to date in compliance with Ontario securities law.
-To date, Hollinger has complied with CSA Staff Notice 57-301 and pursuant thereto, each of Hollinger and International has been providing, and continues to provide, bi-weekly updates on its affairs and progress with respect to remedying the financial statements default by way of press release ("Default Status Reports").
+On June 1, 2004, the OSC issued final cease trade orders, as varied by orders issued on March 8, 2005, prohibiting certain current and former directors, officers and insiders of Hollinger and International (the "International MCTO") from trading in securities of Hollinger and International, as applicable (subject to certain exceptions), until two full business days after Hollinger's or International's, as applicable, required filings with the OSC are brought up to date in compliance with Ontario securities law.
+To date, Hollinger has complied with CSA Staff Notice 57-301 and pursuant thereto, each of Hollinger and International has been providing, and continues to provide, bi-weekly updates on its